Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 &decomp
 idecomp=2, dec_verbose=3,
-# This will print all residues that are less than 4 angstroms between
+# This will print all residues that are less than 4 Å between
 # the receptor and the ligand
 print_res="within 4"
 /